Ezward/Esp32CameraRover2/README.md

 The Esp32 Cam was chosen because it is a very inexpensive microcontroller that includes a camera, bluetooth and wifi.
 It also comes with the headers pre-soldered, which eliminates the need for a lot of soldering.
 This is nice for beginners and for scenerios where a hot soldering iron is undersirable.

 Wiring of the robot is done using inexpensive and easy to find jumper wires with pre-crimped dupont connectors.
 For the most part, we have chosen components that have pre-installed headers so we can just connect to them using these pre-fabricated jumper wires.
 This makes wiring primarily solderless.
 The possible exceptions to this are the dc motors.
 Each motor has two terminals that need wires connected.
 It turns out that soldering lead wires to such terminals is really easy, even if this is your first time using a soldering iron.
 If the robot is to be assembled in a class room setting, then the wires could be pre-soldered by a teacher.
 However, there are alternatives; motors can be purchased that have the lead wires presoldered.
-These tend to be a little more expensive are are rarely found in a complete kit.
+These tend to be a little more expensive are are rarely found in a complete kit, but they can be purchased separately.

 ## The Software
 The rover software is really two big pieces;
-- The rover code that controls the motors and the camera runs in the ESP32 microcontroller is written in c++ (Arduino flavor).
+- The rover code that controls the motors and the camera runs in the ESP32 microcontroller is written in C++ (Arduino flavor).
 - The client web application that is used to drive the rover and view camera video runs in a browser and consists of an html file, a few css files and many JavaScript files.

 ### The Rover Application